elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 Notice how U1 and U2 now appear on both constrained and dual parts and the whole union part of the node disappeared, now listed simply as `:bottom`.

 In addition, considering the common case where `C1 = C2 = :top` and `D1 = D2 = :bottom`, the node above becomes `{a1, :top, :bottom, U1 and U2}`, which effectively moves the unions to the dual part.
-If you play close attention to it, since the union is now `:bottom`, this node is exactly how we represented unions in BDDs, which we know to be problematic.
+If you play close attention to it, since the uncertain is now `:bottom`, we reverted back to the original BDD representation.
+Any further `union` on those nodes will behave exactly as in the non-lazy BDDs, which we know to be problematic.

 In other words, certain operations on lazy BDDs cause unions to revert to the previous BDD representation.
 So it seems lazy BDDs are not lazy enough?
 Could we stop this from happening?